Small Business Real Estate Loans - 25 Year Fixed Rates

 - Interim Financial Statement - no more than 60 days old

-The 504 loan provides commercial mortgage financing for many types of businesses and facilities including:
+The 504 SBA Real Estate Loan provides commercial mortgage financing for many types of businesses and facilities including:

 - Ambulatory Surgery Centers